I’ve been reading lots of social media posts by people mentioning what they would do if they found themselves in the midst of a mass protest.

 Here is what you should do in the event that you round the corner and see a street protest: Escape!

 Escape … because the huge number of people can easily overwhelm you.
 Remember the battle of Mogadishu?
 When the U.S. Army, with all its firepower, lost several well-trained and motivated soldiers just because superior numbers overwhelmed them?
-What chance do you think you will have fighting it out against 1,000 angry liberals?
+What chance do you think you will have fighting it out against 1,000 angry attackers?

 To effectively escape, do your best to keep your vehicle moving as you make a U-turn, or a left turn or a right turn toward safety.
 If you have to jump the curb and drive over the median, or across someone’s yard, or against traffic signals or whatever you need to do, do it.
 At the same time, keep the capabilities of your vehicle in mind.
 A Prius may not have the ground clearance to go up and over a curb, and you certainly don’t want to get hung up and stopped as you try to make your escape.